Q. Why does it sometimes take so long to get out of Black Rock City? What can be done to make it better?

 A. This suggestion has made its way to us every year for many, many years now.
 And on the surface it looks very attractive.
 But, as is usually the case, the devil is in the details.
 Here are the primary reasons we have not implemented a reservation-based Exodus system:

-- Such a system takes a lot of people power (e.g., people to verify departure times, people to direct traffic, people to enforce the system) and a lot of resources (e.g. a registration system, building secure lanes for five miles of Gate Road that would prevent people from jumping into the wrong section); more than we currently have.
+- Such a system takes a lot of people power (e.g., people to verify departure times, people to direct traffic, people to enforce the system) and a lot of resources (e.g. a registration system, building secure lanes for four miles of Gate Road that would prevent people from jumping into the wrong section); more than we currently have.

 - Verifying registration would require slowing traffic before Gate Road, which will in turn slow down the rate at which people can get onto Gate Road.
 Without a significant redesign, traffic inside BRC could become gridlocked.